ondata/taskforse.it/README.md

 - [NextJS](https://nextjs.org/)
 - [React](https://reactjs.org/)

 You can start development server with hot reloading running `npm run dev`.
 You can also test the production instance running `npm run start`.
 Then you can open `http://localhost:3000` using your favourite browser.
-Warning: reverse proxy and caching are unavailable outside docker containers.
+Note that reverse proxy and caching are unavailable outside docker containers.

 ### API

-All data are available on a REST API (only GET verb is supported): https://www.taskforse.it/api/.
+All data are available on a REST API (only GET verb is supported): https://www.taskforse.it/api/v1.
 There is also an interactive documentation powered by [Swagger UI](https://swagger.io/tools/swagger-ui/) and compliant to [OpenAPI Specification v3](http://spec.openapis.org/oas/v3.0.3): https://www.taskforse.it/oas/.

+If you want to contribute to the API documentation, you can run [Swagger Editor](https://swagger.io/tools/swagger-editor/) using the docker-compose.yml file in `oas/` folder.

-Warning: [CORS](https://developer.mozilla.org/it/docs/Web/HTTP/CORS) is disabled by default for all origins, if you need to access API from a client-side application feel free to open an issue.
+> Warning: [CORS](https://developer.mozilla.org/it/docs/Web/HTTP/CORS) is disabled by default for all origins, if you need to access API from a client-side application feel free to open an issue.

 ## License